aescalante/cmssw/ReReco/README.md

 # one can also run it with nohup, which is useful for long jobs (without using condor)
 nohup bash submit_ReReco.sh > output.log 2>&1 &

+# then to make the plots, one takes as input the histograms created in the previous step
+source submit_makePlots.sh
 ```